wlangera/gcube-bcubed-hack/paper.md

 **3. Grid designation process**

-Now that we have our observations, we can designate them to a grid while taking into account the coordinate uncertainty in meters around the observation.
+Now that we have our observations, we designate them to a grid while taking into account the coordinate uncertainty in meters around the observation if present.
 This function was already developed by the first author before the hackathon started, but is given here for the sake of completeness.

 ``` r
 grid_designation(